groth00/machine-learning/README.md

 # naive-bayes

-August 3, 2021: Simple Implementation of the Naive Bayes Algorithm
+August 3, 2021: Naive Bayes Algorithm

 -- based on the pseudo-code from Speech and Language Processing, 3rd Edition Draft